Fortress of Louisbourg: Important structures

 During the 1700s, Louisbourg boasted the finest hospital in North America and the second-largest building in the fort town.
 The hospital had a tall spire that would rival that of the King's bastion and was run by the Brothers of Saint-Jean-de-Dieu.
 By 1744, the hospital was well equipped for surgery and other medical care by the staff of six Brothers who had access to 40 medicines.
 It contained 100 beds and buildings that housed a "bakery, kitchen, laundry, well and stables, plus housing for black slaves".

 Although most of the population was Roman Catholic during French control of the site, the Church was not powerful or wealthy.
 The Military Chapel was staffed by Recollets (missionaries) and everyone was welcome to attend the services.
 This structure is among those that have been fully restored.

+Demolition

+The French soldiers and inhabitants were expelled back to France after the British capture in 1758.
+The fortifications and town at Louisbourg were systematically destroyed by British engineers beginning in 1760 to prevent the town and port from being used in the future by the French, should the peace process return Cape Breton island to France, or by anyone else.
+Demolition by British engineers took six years.
+The British kept a garrison at Louisbourg until 1768.
+Some of the cut-stones from Louisbourg were shipped to Halifax to be re-used and, in the 1780s, to Sydney, Nova Scotia.
+During the reconstruction of Fortress Louisbourg, more than one million artifacts were uncovered by archaeologists.

 Climate

 Louisbourg experiences a marine influenced humid continental climate (Köppen climate classification Dfb).

 Looking at weather data from Louisbourg, NS, we can see the follow average high and low temperatures for the 2020/2021 winter: